virtualcell/vcell-fvsolver/README.md

 ![CI](https://github.com/virtualcell/vcell-solvers/actions/workflows/cd.yml/badge.svg)

 # vcell-fvsolver
+Virtual Cell Finite Volume solver [virtualcell/vcell-solvers](https://github.com/virtualcell/vcell-fvsolver) is a reaction-diffusion-advection PDE solver for computational cell biology.
-Virtual Cell solvers [virtualcell/vcell-solvers](https://github.com/virtualcell/vcell-solvers) is a collection of numerical simulation codes used in the Virtual Cell framework [virtualcell/vcell](https://github.com/virtualcell/vcell)).
+This solver is used within the Virtual Cell modeling and simulation application [virtualcell/vcell](https://github.com/virtualcell/vcell) and as a component in the Virtual Cell Python API [virtualcell/pyvcell](https://github.com/virtualcell/pyvcell) (coming soon).

 ## The Virtual Cell Project
 The Virtual Cell is a modeling and simulation framework for computational biology.
 For details see http://vcell.org and http://github.com/virtualcell.